Gissio/radpro/docs/devices/FS2011/install.md

   * Select option: the menu/ok or power key.
   * Go back: the play/pause key.

 On the FS2011, Rad Pro can store up to 27324 data points.
-At normal radiation levels (20 cpm), this allows for 569 days of data at 60-minute intervals, 284 days at 30-minute intervals, 94 days at 10-minute intervals, 47 days at 5-minute intervals, 18 days at 1-minute intervals, 9 days at 30-second intervals and 3 days at 10-second intervals.
+At normal radiation levels (20 cpm), this allows for 569 days of data at 60-minute intervals, 94 days at 10-minute intervals, 18 days at 1-minute intervals, 3 days at 10-second intervals and 7 hours at 1-second intervals.

 The FS2011 includes two Zener diodes that limit the maximum voltage to 440 V (nominal).